cyber-dojo/cyber-dojo/CONTRIBUTING.md

 [Ubuntu](https://www.ubuntu.com/) or
 [Debian](https://www.debian.org/).
-However, if the official dockerhub image for a language is Ubuntu/Debian then it's typically best to use that so builds get the `:latest` image.
+However, if the official dockerhub image for a language is Ubuntu/Debian then it's typically best to use that so it gets the `:latest` image.
-  - the [Java,JUnit](https://github.com/cyber-dojo-languages/java-junit) Alpine based image is 121MB.
+  - the [Java,JUnit](https://github.com/cyber-dojo-languages/java-junit) Alpine based image is ~120MB.
-  - the [C++(g++),GoogleMock](https://github.com/cyber-dojo-languages/gplusplus-googlemock) Ubuntu based image is 1.7GB.
+  - the [C++(g++),GoogleMock](https://github.com/cyber-dojo-languages/gplusplus-googlemock) Ubuntu based image is ~1.7GB.
-  - the [Python,pytest](https://github.com/cyber-dojo-languages/python-pytest) Debian based image is 1.2GB.
+  - the [Python,pytest](https://github.com/cyber-dojo-languages/python-pytest) Debian based image is ~1.2GB.
 - add a new test-framework, [testNG](https://testng.org/doc/index.html) anyone?
-- reduce the [test] response time for your favourite language,test-framework
-- read the starting files for you favourite language,test-framework and make them more idiomatic
 - add a new language, Elm, Scala, Prolog, Lisp, SQL, ...
 - suggest a [new exercise](https://github.com/cyber-dojo/start-points-exercises)